metropolregion-rhein-neckar/tivigi/README.md

 ## 13.1.
 Problem: First setting of previously undefined variables in templates trigger component reload

-Solution: Make sure that you define and initialize each variable you use in a template with a `<Data>` component.
+Make sure that you define and initialize each variable you use in a template with a `<Data>` component.
 Otherwise, if a previously undefined variable is set for the first time, a component reload is triggered, which resets the component to it initial state.
 This can be a very undesired effect in cases where users can change a component's state (e.g. opening/closing/moving child windows), since these changes will be unexpectedly undone.

+## 13.2.
+Problem: `local.<something>` is undefined even though a data component with `name="<something>"` exists

+Make sure that the data component is a *direct* child of your template HTML element.
+Data components *must not be nested* in deeper levels of the template HTML document tree.